leprechaun/bansheefixer/README.md

     wl.sync_tags()

+You should run session.commit() to write the changes to the database.
+The script could crash if you keep banshee running while doing this, but more often than not, it does not.
+The WorkingList in banshee will refresh next time you play one of its items.

 will write the tags to all files in the WorkingList, provided they are found.

 WorkingList.__repr__ is meant to be human readable, as such: